Using Nvidia vGPU on Proxmox VE

 vim /etc/pve/qemu-server/<VM-ID>.conf

-and append a randomly generated UUID at the end, or use the VM ID
+Append a random UUID at the end, or use the VM ID.

 args: -uuid 00000000-0000-0000-0000-00000000XXXX